peteroupc/peteroupc.github.io/colorgen.md

     - To select one random color from a color map (`colormap`): `colormap[RNDINTEXC(size(colormap))]`.
 See also [**"Sampling With Replacement: Choosing a Random Item from a List"**](https://peteroupc.github.io/randomfunc.html#Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List).
     - To select several random colors from a color map: See [**"Sampling Without Replacement: Choosing Several Unique Items"**](https://peteroupc.github.io/randomfunc.html#Sampling_Without_Replacement_Choosing_Several_Unique_Items).
 - **Similar random colors:** Generating a random color that's similar to another can be done by generating a random color (`color1`) until `COLORDIFF(color1, color2)` (defined [**earlier**](#Color_Differences)) is less than a predetermined threshold, where `color2` is the color to compare.
 - **Image noise:** This alters a color using random numbers, such as by adding or multiplying random numbers to that color.
 For example, in _uniform noise_, each component of a multicomponent color is changed to  `min(1,max(0,c+RNDRANGEMinMaxExc(-level, level)))`, where `c` is the value of the previous component and `level` is the noise level.
-Other kinds of image noise include noise following a Gaussian, Poisson, or other [**probability distribution**](https://peteroupc.github.io/randomfunc.html#Specific_Non_Uniform_Distributions), and _salt-and-pepper noise_ that involves replacing each pixel by black or white at a predetermined probability each.
+Other kinds of image noise include noise following a Gaussian, Poisson, or other [**probability distribution**](https://peteroupc.github.io/randomfunc.html#Specific_Non_Uniform_Distributions), and _salt-and-pepper noise_ that involves replacing each pixel with black or white at a predetermined probability each.

 > **Note:** The methods in this section can also be implemented by using a [**_hash function_**](https://peteroupc.github.io/random.html#Hash_Functions) to convert arbitrary data to "random" bits which can be used either directly or to initialize a pseudorandom number generator which can generate further "random" bits.
 For example, `From888(MD5_24("Hello World"))`, where `MD5_24()` is the first 24 bits of the MD5 hash, can be interpreted as an 8-bpc encoded RGB color.